Blog

 Many IdPs use the System for Cross-domain Identity Management (SCIM) protocol to enable deprovisioning.
 SCIM defines a common user schema for user attributes (like names, email addresses, roles, etc.) and specifies HTTP methods for exchanging user profile data between IdPs and SPs.

 It allows the IdP to communicate with many SaaS apps and push or pull user profile changes.
-When an admin disables an account in the IdP, the IdP makes a deprovisioning request to your app, which responds by deactivating the user’s account.
+With SCIM deprovisioning, when an admin disables an account in the IdP, the IdP makes a deprovisioning request to your app, which responds by deactivating the user’s account.

-While the SCIM API is standardized, it still leaves room for interpretation, meaning different IdPs may approach user deprovisioning differently.
+While the SCIM protocol is standardized, it still leaves room for interpretation, meaning different IdPs may approach user deprovisioning differently.

 Changing user attributes from active to inactive